 For health and safety reasons, please observe the following:

 - Reserve a ticket.
 Free timed-entry tickets are required to enter the Museum building.
 Tickets are limited to groups of six people or less and are subject to a $1 transaction fee.
 Due to limited in-Museum capacity, we cannot honor Member passes at this time.
 Please arrive at least 15 minutes prior to your ticket time to allow for security and health screenings.

 - Wear a face covering.
 All visitors aged two and up are required to wear face coverings that cover the nose and mouth and secure under the chin.
 Face coverings should adhere to CDC guidelines and should not contain an exhalation valve.
 Gaiters and face coverings that do not secure under the chin (e.g., open bandanas) are not permitted.

 - Maintain social distance.
 We ask that Museum visitors stay at least six feet away from visitors outside of your party.

 - Wash or sanitize hands often.
 Hand sanitizing stations are available throughout the building.

 Health Screening Questions

-Before entering the Museum, all visitors and staff will be asked the following questions and have their temperature taken as a safety precaution.
+Before entering the Museum, all visitors and staff will be asked the following questions as a safety precaution.